ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/benchmark-nlp/benchmark-nlp-hf.md

 ```
 You should see the mean and 99th percentile execution time printed for the four cases of execution.
 All times are in milliseconds.

-You can now run the same model and script but this time enable the use of [BFloat16 floating-point fast math kernels](/install-guides/pytorch#bfloat16-floating-point-number-format) setting with PyTorch and check how that impacts the performance of your model.
+You can now run the same model and script but this time enable the use of [BFloat16 floating-point fast math kernels](/install-guides/pytorch#bfloat16-floating-point-number-format) with PyTorch and check how it impacts the performance of your model.
 Recent Arm CPUs like Arm Neoverse V1 and Arm Neoverse N2 include support for bfloat16 instructions.
 This setting enables General Matrix Multiplication (GEMM) kernels, an algorithm widely used in machine learning models, to use bfloat16 Matrix Multiply Accumulate (MMLA) instructions when available on the CPU.

 Set the environment variable: